Non Standard Finite Difference Scheme for Mutualistic Interaction Description: Numerical Simulations

-Is important to note that none of these anomalies occur with $\Delta t < 10^{-2}$: in particular can be easily checked that with $\Delta t=10^{-3}$ the curves of evolution of the populations coming from NSFD and Euler schemes are perfectly superimposable.
-The first numerical instabilities in forward Euler scheme begin to occur when $\Delta t$ overcomes the critical value of $\Delta t_c\simeq 5\cdot 10^{-2}$.
-The reason is that in forward Euler, the step sizes larger than $\Delta t_c$ are greater than some characteristic time relevant of this physical problem.
-The same is not true employing the NSFD technique, in which the numerical instabilities are eliminated since the selected step size of eq. (\ref{eq:phi}) is never larger than the smallest time scale of the system.
+From the tests that have been performed it is possible to infer that the first numerical instabilities in Forward--Euler scheme occur when $\Delta t$ overcomes the critical value of $\Delta t_c\simeq 5\cdot 10^{-2}$.
+The reason is that in Forward--Euler the step sizes larger than $\Delta t_c$ are greater than some characteristic time relevant of this physical problem.
+The same is not true employing the NSFD technique, in which the numerical instabilities are eliminated since the selected step size of eq. \eqref{eq:phi} is never larger than the smallest time scale of the system.